NiclO1337/pp1-strawberry-lovers/README.md

 ### Images

-Images chosen to either happy people and also a variety of different types of images to reflect the big variety of members in the community.
+Images chosen to either happy people or beautiful strawberries.
+Also a variety of different types of images was chosen to reflect the big variety of members in the community.
+All with the intention to elicit a positive response from user.

 ### Wireframes